 A wise man once said Darwin had the greatest idea anyone ever had.
 Others may prefer Newton or Archimedes.
 Probably no one ever said the WWW or Science 2.0® was the greatest idea anyone ever had, but revolutionizing the way scientists Communicate, Participate, Collaborate and Publish is at least a good idea.

 Science 2.0 ® is a work in progress so sign up and help.

-I've also written for USA Today, Wall Street Journal, Wired, New Scientist, CNN, Forbes, LA Times and more.
+I've also written for USA Today, Wall Street Journal, Wired, New Scientist, CNN, Forbes and more.
 Down below are places to reach me on social media, like Facebook, Twitter and LinkedIn, and you can also send me email through this page.

 My first book, Science Left Behind, was the #1 bestseller in Amazon environmental policy books.
 Some reviews: